SoftSec-KAIST/Fuzzle/README.md

 $ python3 ./run_tools.py ../tutorial/run.conf ../tutorial/outputs
 ```
 The `run.conf` file specifies the path to the generated benchmark, the duration
-of fuzzing run (5 minutes), and the fuzzer to run (AFL).
+of the fuzzing run (5 minutes), and the fuzzer to run (AFL).
 This step will take
 approximately 1 hour.

 3. Store and visualize results: